barbara42/Dar_One/docs/src/case_studies.md

-# Case Study B - Global Steady state
+# Case Study B - Global Steady State

 See the grid section of the documentation [TODO link] to learn the details of how to run DAR1 in parallel.